cycloptux/GiselleBot-Documentation/docs/source/guides/1-administration.rst

 **Author**: NaviKing#3820

-**Note**: To be updated to describe the new workflow with buttons-based role menus.

 ....

 The Administration module is the first module you should use when managing a Discord server.
 It will let you configure all of the following options: